jaredsohn/hnkarmabreakdown/README.md

 ## FAQ

-Q: Why do the numbers look off for popular users?

-A: A single API call only gets 1000 comments/article submissions.
-This should be fixable if one pages through the data based on date/time, but at the moment the author is tired after staying up all night to build this.

 Q: Why does no data show up?

+A: It could just be slow.
+If a user has over 1000 comments or article submissions, it requires making multiple requests.
+Because the paging is done based on timestamp, they must be downloaded serially.

-A: Algolia's HN API is limited to 1000 hits per hour (regardless of if you access it via this extension or through other sources.)
-This extension only uses it once every time you view user info, so if this is a problem it is likely due to other software.
+You also might have run into Algolia's HN API limit of 1000 requests per hour via this or other software.
+This extension only makes requests when you visit user pages so you are unlikely to run into this problem if you only access the API through it.

 Q: Why doesn't submission karma + comment karma === total karma?

 A: People delete messages, both with positive and with negative karma.
 Also, everyone gets 1 karma for having an account which is not included in the totals.
-Finally, this will happen with users with large amounts of karma due to the issue expressed in the first question.
+There may be other reasons (Are polls treated separately?
+Does the API of karma for really old posts? etc.) that are still being investigated.)

 ## Credits